ytsarev/k8gb/CONTRIBUTING.md

 ## Release process

-* Bump the version in `Chart.yaml`, see [example PR](https://github.com/k8gb-io/k8gb/pull/724).
+* Bump the version in `Chart.yaml`, see [example PR](https://github.com/k8gb-io/k8gb/pull/749).
 Make sure the commit message starts with `RELEASE:`.
-* Merge the Pull Request after the review approval
+* Merge the Pull Request after the review approval (make sure the squash or rebase is used, merge commit will not trigger the release pipeline)
 * At this point a DRAFT release will be created on GitHub.
 After the [automatic tag](https://github.com/k8gb-io/k8gb/actions/workflows/cut_release.yaml) & [release pipeline](https://github.com/k8gb-io/k8gb/actions/workflows/release.yaml) have been successfully completed, you check the [release DRAFT](https://github.com/k8gb-io/k8gb/releases) and if it is OK, you click on the **"Publish release"** button.